Laurensdc/ilog/README.md

 ### Node.js @Backend

-Node.js/Express app with TypeScript.
+Node.js/Express app with PostgreSQL.
 Stuff below happens in `/server` directory.

+- `cp config.example.js config.js` and add with your settings

+Commands:

 - `npm run dev`
-  Run & live reload with `ts-node-dev`
+  Run & live reload with `nodemon`

+- `npm run prod` (Windows)
+  Run Node.js backend, serve frontend and open browser

-- `tsc`
+- `npm run resetdb`
-  Build.
-Output in `/build`

----
+  > **_WARNING_** You will lose all data!

+  Wipes the whole database and recreates it.